Friday, October 18, 2024

 In his review of this book for The Center for Faith, Sexuality and Gender, Preston Sprinkle says that the Hays are using a "trajectory argument" which is "well known" and has been "roundly refuted" by William Webb and others.
 For my part, I am as unconvinced by Webb's "redemptive trajectory hermeneutic" as I am by his argument that it refutes same-sex marriage -- but that is beside the point.
 The Hays are clearly not using it.
 Sprinkle himself admits that the Hays never use the term, but persists in chalking their argument up to it and even criticizes them for not defending it against counterarguments.
 This is unfortunate, since the trajectory argument is precisely not what the Hays are employing.

 The trajectory argument looks for an explicit place in the text where the ancient author planted a specific seed that would sprout and blossom centuries later.
 To my mind it tends to put too much weight on the perceivable authorial intent of the original humans involved, and leans on a common but falsifiable notion of modern "progress", but that is again beside the point since the Hays do not use it.
-(Note the absence of any suggestion that David and Jonathan were gay, or of any speculative attempts to anchor a progressive trajectory in an original "wink" about sexuality from the authors.
+(Note the absence of any suggestion that David and Jonathan were gay, or of other speculative attempts to anchor a progressive trajectory in an original "wink" about sexuality from the authors.
 I'm not ruling out the possibility that such a thing might one day be found, I'm just pointing out that the Hays decidedly do not go there).

 It is notable that the Hays do not even use the less contested language of "progressive revelation".
 I appreciate this, not only because such language is clouded by problematic assumptions of modern (Western!) progress, but also because it can tend toward dispensationalism and its various rabbit warrens.
 When I imagine them resisting this it makes even more sense why they veer into the "changing God's mind" idea (fraught as it is).
 Their interpretive move is not based on uncovering a hidden-but-now-explicit hint toward same-sex marriage, and it is not based on the notion that we modern people know better now.
 Like I said above, their concern is more big picture: If this is a new thing for the church -- which is the prerogative of a living Lord -- does it have the necessary rationale in the biblical witness?

 I do think this addresses a theological need, so it's interesting.
 Like Felker Jones I think they would have been better off avoiding divine mutability, but I appreciate that the Hays avoid these other explanations.
-I think they would have been better off following the lead of Barth and Bonhoeffer and distinguishing between "timeless principles" and the church's task of following the "living Lord" of Scripture, but if one reads the book through this lens a number of things click into place.
+I think they would have been better off following the lead of Barth and Bonhoeffer and distinguishing between "timeless principles" and the church's task of following the living Lord of Scripture, but if one reads the book through this lens a number of things click into place.
 Add this to the list of times when I wish biblical theologians found their allies in systematics.

 To be clear, despite what Sprinkle suggests, the Hays do not argue that ancient authors allude to or even imagine same-sex covenant partnerships at all.
 The Hays simply think there is a case for "widening" the covenant to include same-sex couples, and they base it in prior "widenings" of God's mercy found in the two testaments of Christian scripture.
 The book goes to great lengths to show that God allows and prohibits things differently in various times and places according to God's basic desire.